adeeb897/autonomous-agent/notes/work_log.md

 ### Next Steps
 - [ ] Implement tools for the knowledge ingestion pipeline.
-- [ ] Consolidate enhancement proposals and implementation notes for better clarity.
 - [ ] Improve the README.md to reflect new features or improvements.
 - [ ] Develop sandboxing mechanisms for safety and security.